l2beat/earl/docs/guides/using-matchers.md

 title: Using matchers
 ---

-Matchers allow matching whole ranges of values rather, they can be combined with other validators and used with mocks.
+Matchers allow matching whole ranges of values rather than just one literal, they can be combined with other validators or used with mocks.
 Let's take a look at few different examples.

 ## String related matchers

-Imagine that we deal we want to match any string in our test case.
+Imagine that we want to match any string in our test case.
 We can use a generic `a(Class)` matcher, matching any instance of a given class.

 ```typescript
 import { expect } from 'earljs'